If you are after some alternate things to do in Sydney that are too touristy and enjoyed by the locals, then see below!

 Explore the Blue Mountains – After the Three Sisters

 There is much to see and experience in the Blue Mountains.
 Wentworth Falls, Train ride down a cliff (the excellent Scenic Railway), Skyway Cable Car, Grand Canyon, Federal Pass and many other excellent walks and a lot of Blue Mountain lookouts to look out from.
 Worth it if you can stay overnight or two or three days to experience the true feel of what the blue mountains have to offer.
 Book your accommodation at our Blue mountains backpacker hostel, you won’t be disappointed!

-West Head is yet another 'must see'.
-A half hour drive through Ku-ring-gai Chase National Park will take you to West Head for sensational views out to Lion Island, Pittwater, Broken Bay and Palm beach - stunning blues, and greens against the canopy of an endless sky...yeah its worth the drive and there's a variety of walks to choose from.
+A 'must see'.
+A half hour drive from Sydney CBD or take the train - stunning bush scenery and endless sky... its worth the drive and there's a variety of walks to choose from.

 Walk from Bondi Beach to Coogee Beach